UAMS Offers Eligible Employees a Valuable Opportunity to Build Future Financial Security

 NOTE: When enrolling for the first time, you must complete an application with TIAA or Fidelity.

-- The University will contribute 5% of your regular salary automatically to the 403(b)
+- The University will contribute 5% of your regular salary automatically to the 403(b), within IRS limits.

-- If you elect to contribute more than 5% of your regular salary (pre-tax or Roth after-tax), the University will match your contribution, dollar-for-dollar, up to 10% of your regular salary or the first $285,000, if your salary is greater than this amount.
+- If you elect to contribute more than 5% of your regular salary (pre-tax or Roth after-tax), the University will match your contribution, dollar-for-dollar, up to 10% of your first $290,000 regular salary in 2021 (and within IRS limits).